Catalog Advanced Search

 Who is eligible to take this training?

 AHCA/NCAL recommends that administrators also consider taking the course to gain a deeper understanding of infection prevention and control in the overall operation of the building.
-Just a reminder that administrators should not serve as designated Infection Preventionists unless they have separate formal advanced clinical training and/or licensing such as a nursing license.
+Just a reminder that administrators should not serve as designated Infection Preventionists in Skilled Nursing Center per CMS regulations unless they have separate formal advanced clinical training and/or licensing such as a nursing license.

-483.80 (b) Infection preventionist.
-The facility must designate one or more individual(s) as the infection preventionist(s) (IPs) who are responsible for the facility’s IPCP.
+CMS regulations for an person to serve as an IP in the Skilled Nursing Center is governed by 483.80 (b) Infection preventionist.
+The Skilled Nursing Facility must designate one or more individual(s) as the infection preventionist(s) (IPs) who are responsible for the facility’s IPCP.
 The IP must:

 (1) Have primary professional training in nursing, medical technology, microbiology, epidemiology, or other related field;